adamsox/graphsite/web-app/README.md

 2. Check if nginx is installed using the command : nginx -v 2.1 If installed proceed to the next step otherwise installed nginx via command: sudo apt install nginx

-3.Following installation go to the servers IP address located at http://131.104.49.112/ to check for boilplate nginx site
+3.Following installation go to the servers IP address located at your servers IP address in our case its http://131.104.49.112/ to check for boilerplate nginx site
+    -to get the ip address of your server type the command:  curl ifconfig.me

 4. Navigate to the react project root and run the command: npm run build -this will take your react project and convert it into a build folder that can be deployed on nginx